Energy Price Forecasts and What our Experts Predict for 2025

 What is an Energy Price Forecast?

-A gas and electricity price forecast is created using a combination of quantitative and qualitative analysis.
+The gas and electricity price forecast is created using a combination of quantitative and qualitative analysis.
 Quantitative analysis involves using mathematical models to analyse historical data and trends in order to identify patterns and make predictions about future prices.
 Qualitative analysis involves considering factors such as geopolitical events and regulatory changes that may not be easily quantifiable.

 There are various types of forecasts that can be produced, including short-term, medium-term, and long-term forecasts.
 Short-term forecasts typically cover a period of weeks or months, while medium-term forecasts cover several months to a year, and long-term forecasts cover multiple years.